ironexdev/docker-magento/README.md

 <img src="https://i.ibb.co/bPK0LYq/phpstorm.png" alt="Preferences - PHP - Servers" width="250px">

+### Xdebug CLI

+1) Add breakpoints (via IDE)

+2) RUN ```bin/xdebug/cli <FILE_PATH> <SERVER_NAME=magento.local>```
+   - It is relative to magento folder, run ```bin/xdebug/cli pub/index.php``` to debug ```magento/pub/index.php```
+   - SERVER_NAME is optional

 ## Command Reference

 - ``` bin/compose/build ```
     - Build all images for services defined in docker-compose.yml file
         - Accepts service name/s as argument/s in case you want to build one or more specific services
 - ``` bin/compose/cleanup ```
     - Stop and remove all containers, images and volumes of the project
 - ``` bin/compose/restart ```
     - Restart all services (containers) defined within docker-compose file
         - Accepts service name/s as argument/s in case you want to restart one or more specific services
 - ``` bin/compose/up ```
     - Start all services (containers) defined within docker-compose file
         - Accepts service name/s as argument/s in case you want to start one or more specific services
 - ``` bin/compose/down ```
     - Stop all services (containers) defined within docker-compose file
         - Accepts service name/s as argument/s in case you want to stop one or more specific services
 - ``` bin/compose/variables ```
     - This command is only used by other commands and it provides required variables for them, such as user and group id
 - ``` bin/helpers/create-bind-mounted-folders```
     - Stops containers, checks if bind mounted folders specified in docker-compose.yml file exist and creates them if they don't
 - ``` bin/helpers/remove-nuxt-folder ```
     - Stops containers and removes nuxt folder
 - ``` bin/helpers/remove-magento-folder ```
     - Stops containers and removes Magento folder
 - ``` bin/new-project/magento ```
     - Creates new Magento project in Magento folder
 - ``` bin/new-project/vsf ```
     - Creates new VSF 2 project in nuxt folder
 - ``` bin/composer ```
     - Runs Composer command in magento folder within php-fpm container
 - ``` bin/magento ```
     - Runs magento command in magento folder within php-fpm containe
-- ``` bin/mysql ```
+- ``` bin/mysql $@ ```
     - Runs mysql command within mysql container
-- ``` bin/node ```
+- ``` bin/node $@ ```
     - Runs supplied command within node container
+- ```bin/run/<service name> $@```
+    - Runs supplied command within specified container (service)
-- ``` bin/xdebug ```
+- ``` bin/xdebug/mode <MODE> ```
     - Sets xdebug.mode to php.ini within php-fpm container and restarts it
+- ``` bin/xdebug/cli<FILE_PATH> <SERVER_NAME=magento.local> ```
+    - Runs specified script (FILE_PATH) and then stops at defined breakpoint (via IDE)
+    - It is relative to magento folder, run ```bin/xdebug/cli pub/index.php``` to debug ```magento/pub/index.php```
+    - SERVER_NAME is optional
 ## Troubleshooting

 - If elasticsearch container randomly stops working, then it is probably running out of RAM.
 Allocate more RAM to Docker Desktop and/or increase Xmx2g value specified in elasticsearch service configuration in docker-compose.yml and restart the container